launchdarkly/java-server-sdk-dynamodb/README.md

 4. Import the LaunchDarkly package and the package for this library:

         import com.launchdarkly.client.*;
-        import com.launchdarkly.client.dynamodb.*;
+        import com.launchdarkly.client.integrations.*;

 5. When configuring your SDK client, add the DynamoDB feature store:

-        DynamoDbFeatureStoreBuilder store = DynamoDbComponents.dynamoDbFeatureStore("my-table-name")
-            .caching(FeatureStoreCacheConfig.enabled().ttlSeconds(30));
+        DynamoDbDataStoreBuilder dynamoDbStore = DynamoDb.dataStore("my-table-name");

         LDConfig config = new LDConfig.Builder()
-            .featureStoreFactory(store)
+            .dataStore(Components.persistentDataStore(dynamoDbStore))
             .build();

         LDClient client = new LDClient("YOUR SDK KEY", config);

 By default, the DynamoDB client will try to get your AWS credentials and region name from environment variables and/or local configuration files, as described in the AWS SDK documentation.
-There are methods in `DynamoDBFeatureStoreBuilder` for changing the configuration options.
+There are methods in `DynamoDbDataStoreBuilder` for changing the configuration options.
 Alternatively, if you already have a fully configured DynamoDB client object, you can tell LaunchDarkly to use that:

-        DynamoDbFeatureStoreBuilder store = DynamoDbComponents.dynamoDbFeatureStore("my-table-name")
+        DynamoDbDataStoreBuilder dynamoDbStore = DynamoDb.dataStore("my-table-name")
             .existingClient(myDynamoDbClientInstance);

 ## Caching behavior

 To reduce traffic to DynamoDB, there is an optional in-memory cache that retains the last known data for a configurable amount of time.
 This is on by default; to turn it off (and guarantee that the latest feature flag data will always be retrieved from DynamoDB for every flag evaluation), configure the store as follows:

-        DynamoDbFeatureStoreBuilder store = DynamoDbComponents.dynamoDbFeatureStore("my-table-name")
-            .caching(FeatureStoreCacheConfig.disabled());
+By default, for any persistent data store, the Java SDK uses an in-memory cache to reduce traffic to the database; this retains the last known data for a configurable amount of time.
+To change the caching behavior or disable caching, use the `PersistentDataStoreBuilder` methods:

+        LDConfig configWithLongerCacheTtl = new LDConfig.Builder()
+            .dataStore(
+                Components.persistentDataStore(dynamoDbStore).cacheSeconds(60)
+            )
+            .build();

+        LDConfig configWithNoCaching = new LDConfig.Builder()
+            .dataStore(
+                Components.persistentDataStore(dynamoDbStore).noCaching()
+            )
+            .build();

-For other ways to control the behavior of the cache, see `DynamoDbFeatureStoreBuilder.caching()`.
+For other ways to control the behavior of the cache, see `PersistentDataStoreBuilder` in the Java SDK.

 ## About LaunchDarkly